 Zakynthos is a wonderful Greek island in the Ionian Sea, famous for its exquisite beaches (Navagio beach is probably one of the most famous in the world) and also as one of the most important natural shelters for the sea turtle Caretta Caretta.
 During your stay in Zakynthos you could visit beaches, which would please all tastes.
 Most of them are easily accessible by car or public transport but some of the most beautiful and unique could be reached only or more easily by boat.
 This is the reason why there are numerous places along the island to either hire a private boat (which you will drive yourself) or to take a boat tour or excursion.
-The choices are many and price, duration, distance, visited places vary accordingly (here is a good place to start in order to collect information)
+The choices are many and price, duration, distance, visited places vary accordingly.

 Our favourite 5 beaches, reached by boat, during our stay in Zakynthos were :